29 Sep Why Japanese Love the Simplistic Life in Finland

 What Finns Could Do Better?

-Daiki says that Finns could be more expressive.
 We do not smile a lot which can cause misunderstanding with foreigners.
-Daiki explains that he cooked some food for new friends in Finland.
+Daiki explains that when he cooked some food for new friends in Finland.
 They said the food was good.
 However they did not smile and say it was delicious as you would have expected.
+This could be interpeted that the food was not good enough.

 When a Finn Lives Overseas